content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 HasPulpLabels returns a boolean if a field has been set.

-### GetLatestVersionHref
+### GetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdated() time.Time`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.
+GetPulpLastUpdated returns the PulpLastUpdated field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk
+### GetPulpLastUpdatedOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`
+`func (o *ContainerContainerPushRepositoryResponse) GetPulpLastUpdatedOk() (*time.Time, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPulpLastUpdatedOk returns a tuple with the PulpLastUpdated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref
+### SetPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`
+`func (o *ContainerContainerPushRepositoryResponse) SetPulpLastUpdated(v time.Time)`

-SetLatestVersionHref sets LatestVersionHref field to given value.
+SetPulpLastUpdated sets PulpLastUpdated field to given value.

-### HasLatestVersionHref
+### HasPulpLastUpdated

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`
+`func (o *ContainerContainerPushRepositoryResponse) HasPulpLastUpdated() bool`

-HasLatestVersionHref returns a boolean if a field has been set.
+HasPulpLastUpdated returns a boolean if a field has been set.

 ### GetPulpHref